Yet another key to building an effective integration is implementing eventing.

-The first step is to determine how you’ll consume events from the endpoint(s) you're integrating with.
-Many endpoints support webhooks which are used to track create, update and delete actions as they occur to objects.
+The first step is to determine how you’ll consume change events or user actions from the endpoint(s) you're integrating with.
+Some APIs support webhooks, which are used to track create, update, and delete actions to objects as they occur.
 Webhooks keep your app up-to-date with changes (events) at the endpoint.

 In many use cases, consider which endpoint will be the source of truth (“master”) for the data object and which app will be the consumer of the data.

-As an example, let’s say we’re developing a new “MyCoolNewMarketingApp.”
-The “MyCoolNewMarketingApp” needs to consume the the source of truth for Company data, which in this case is the Salesforce CRM Account Object.
+As an example, let’s say we’re developing a new app called “MyCoolNewMarketingApp” (catchy, right?
+Sounds like the next Denver Unicorn..)
+This new app needs to consume the source of truth for Company data, which in this case is the Salesforce CRM Account Object.

 “MyCoolNewMarketingApp” will consume Company (aka “Account”) data from Salesforce.
-Since Salesforce is the Master, we will retrieve Company data from Salesforce in “MyCoolNewMarketingApp” to see if it already exists.
-If it does then we’ll populate Company data from Salesforce, and then synchronize any changes we make between the endpoints.
+Because Salesforce is the Master, we first will retrieve Company data from Salesforce in “MyCoolNewMarketingApp” to see if it already exists.
+If it does, then we’ll populate Company data from Salesforce in “MyCoolNewMarketingApp” and synchronize any changes we make between the endpoints.
 If a Company does not exist in Salesforce, we will create a new Account in Salesforce and then synchronize.

-In this case, we let the Salesforce Company object be the master, or source of truth, for all Company data that “MyCoolNewMarketingApp” consumes.
+In this example, we let the Salesforce Company object be the Master, or source of truth, for all Company data that “MyCoolNewMarketingApp” consumes.